billylkc/old-blog/content/about/index.md

 If you are looking for a more formal view into my life I keep a [CV online]().

 # Personal Interset
-* Looking for D&D group in Hong Kong
+* Board game.
+Looking for D&D group in Hong Kong
 * Telegram bot
-* Machine Learning
+* Water sports.
+All sports.

 # Website info
 * Photo in the background by [Peter Y. Chuang](https://unsplash.com/@peterychuang) on Unsplash.